avidcyclist/prize_picks_practice/README.md

 Testing my skills on a mock data set of betting users to perform statistical analysis to see where the company can improve

 I started this when I saw an open job for BI Finance Analyst.
-I started by trying to find public data but ended up asking for a mock data script to work on.
+I started by trying to find public data but ended up creating a mock data script to produce users, bets, odds, etc.

 ## Data Generation